* Chapter memberships are NOT restricted to county lines.

 Email Phone: 806-217-0383Chapter Information- Meeting are the 2nd Monday of each month in different towns or homes.
 Counties that Top O Texas Covers: Collingsworth, Wheeler, Hemphill, Gray, Roberts, Hutchinson, Lipscomb, Ochiltree and Carson.
 Activities: First Saturday after labor day Style Show Spring Scholarships to high school seniors in counties that we have members.
 Ag Day Family of year Burnings of Bricks, Mudd Bog, Fall foliage in Canadian, Tri State Fair, WRCA Rodeo in Amarillo (Over 10,000 people coverage), Chautaqua, Beef For Fathers Day, Relay for life, Meals on Wheels in our 9 counties.
 Top O Texas has 7 area banks that handle Beef Gift Certificates: Shamrock, Canadian, Groom, Panhandle, Miami, Wheeler, White Deer.

 Chapter Information-Washington County CattleWomen was organized in early 1970 as a local chapter.
 Also a member of Texas CattleWomen and American National CattleWomen.
 WCCW has forty members.
 Membership is open to anyone interested in the cattle industry and beef nutrition.
 Junior membership is also welcome.
-Meetings are held six times a year on the fourth Thursday.
+Meetings are held every 1st Thursday.
 We participate in many local events, scholarships, donate beef to local and surrounding high school classes and support the local county fair beef projects.
 Texas and National projects as Beef for Father's Day and Beef Leaders of Tomorrow are supported.
 Additional information may be received from the president.

 President: Louisa Mayfield - Marfa, Texas